-As the Corporate Sponsor for Alcohol Related Crime, I am committed to making a difference.
-I believe if we embrace the strategy, we will continue to see reductions in alcohol-related crime and harm.
+As the Corporate Sponsor for Alcohol-related Crime I am committed to making a difference.
+I believe that if we embrace the Strategy we will continue to see reductions in alcohol-related crime and harm and make a significant contribution in delivering on our corporate objective of a 'safe and secure NSW'.